Dolibarr/dolibarr/.github/CONTRIBUTING.md

 Choose your base branch accordingly.

 ### General rules
 Please don't edit the ChangeLog file.
-File will be generated from your commit messages during release process by the project manager.
+File will be generated from all commit messages during release process by the project manager.

 ### <a name="commits"></a>Commits
 Use clear commit messages with the following structure: